 Name Description ST PASA Replacement Project The replacement project involves a review of the Pre-dispatch (PD) and Short Term (ST) PASA methodology and supporting systems and processes.
 The proposed rule change for an Operating Reserves (OR) market includes the development of an operating reserve demand curve.
 Certain inputs into the calculation of the curve, such as uncertainty measures, may change as a result of ST PASA process changes.
 Operational Decision- Making Tools ODMT comprises a new enterprise platform for new decision-making tools used by the AEMO control room operators.
 Multiple disparate user interfaces converged into single user experience platform, capabilities for improved analytics and handling greater volumes of transactional data.
 This would extend to OR related control room operations.
 ODMT is being delivered incrementally through an agile delivery model over several years - therefore, changes required by NEM2025 can be accommodated across varying timeframes.
-Dispatch Target State This trio comprises a technology uplift of AEMO backend market platform services to replace legacy Bids/Offers Target State technology.
+Dispatch Target State • This trio comprises a technology uplift of AEMO backend market platform services to replace legacy Bids/Offers Target State technology.
 The proposed change to create a new system service to procure energy reserves would have significant interaction with the dispatch and ST Markets systems.
-It has been proposed that AEMO would procure, and a colling basis is accurate dispatch interaction with the dispatch and ST Markets systems.
-It has been proposed that AEMO would procure, and a colling basis is accurate dispatch interaction with the dispatch and ST Markets systems.
-It has been proposed that AEMO would procure, and a colling basis is accurate dispatch interaction with the dispatch and ST Markets systems.
-It has been proposed that AEMO would procure, and a colling basis is accurate dispatch interaction.
-Constraints Target State on a rolling-basis in every 5-minute dispatch interval, a certain volume of operating reserves with the capability to dispatch it as energy in the dispatch interval 30-minutes ahead.
+It has been proposed that AEMO would procure, Constraints Target State on a rolling-basis in every 5-minute dispatch interval, a certain volume of operating reserves with the capability to dispatch it as energy in the dispatch interval 30-minutes ahead.
 Forecasting Platform Uplift The uplift includes a converged modelling platform that supports model development, interfaces for forecasting-as-a-service providers and layered blended models across a number of modelling domains e.g. demand and VRE.
 An Operating Reserves Market means that AEMO would need to forecast reserves needed to meet net demand forecasts that account for uncertainty and variability.

-Risks will be identified closer to the AEMC final determination.
+• Risks will be identified closer to the AEMC final determination.

-- Further technical advice requested by the AEMC from AEMO on key design elements, including: - The development of an operating reserve demand curve.
+• Further technical advice requested by the AEMC from AEMO on key design elements, including:

-- The implementation of a Causer Pays cost recovery mechanism for the market. - The reserves obligation and interactions with dispatch and other processes. - AEMO will provide technical advice to AEMC for consideration by mid 2022. - AEMC draft determination anticipated June 2023.
+- The development of an operating reserve demand curve. - The implementation of a Causer Pays cost recovery mechanism for the market. - The reserves obligation and interactions with dispatch and other processes. - AEMO will provide technical advice to AEMC for consideration by October 2022. - AEMC draft determination anticipated June 2023.